 The dress code for bowls has become more relaxed in recent years, but there are still some requirements.

-a) Bowls shoes are mandatory, unless you are a complete beginner.
+a) Bowls shoes (flat-soled) are mandatory unless you are a complete beginner.

 b) Smart casual can be worn for casual play (Mon/Thursdays) and roll-ups.